Shoshana R. Ungerleider: Career

-Ungerleider practices internal medicine in San Francisco at Sutter Health's California Pacific Medical Center and is president of a non-profit organization she founded in 2017 called End Well which aims to improve end-of-life care for all.
+Ungerleider practiced internal medicine in San Francisco at Sutter Health's California Pacific Medical Center until becoming a primary care physician at Crossover Health and is president of a non-profit organization she founded in 2017 called End Well which aims to improve end-of-life care for all.
 She is an advocate for palliative care education and endowed a program at California Pacific Medical Center to teach medical residents.

 As a journalist, she has published articles about end of life and other medical topics in popular media including Newsweek, USA Today, Scientific American, TIME, Vox, San Francisco Chronicle and Stat and has appeared regularly as a medical expert contributor on CNN, MSNBC and Fox News as well as PBS NewsHour and CBSN.

 In film, Ungerleider executive produced Netflix's Academy Award-nominated short documentary, End Game, by directors Rob Epstein and Jeffrey Friedman.
 She was a major funder of Netflix's Extremis, an Academy Award-nominated, Emmy-nominated short documentary by director, Dan Krauss.
 In 2020, Ungerleider executive produced Robin's Wish, a feature-length documentary about the final years of actor and comedian Robin Williams.

 In March 2018, she planned the San Francisco March for Our Lives rally to protest gun violence in schools where thousands marched from Civic Center Plaza to the Embarcadero (San Francisco).

 End Well

 Ungerleider founded endwellproject.org in 2017, a non-profit organization focused on education and awareness to improve the end of life experience where she remains President of the Board of Directors.
 The organization began as End Well Symposium; which first convened in 2017 in San Francisco and has also become an educational media platform.
-Its perspective ranges from culture, healthcare, design, business, technology to policy where notable individuals such as actress Taraji P. Henson, country music singer Tim McGraw, Bravo (American TV channel) reality host Andy Cohen, Dr. Atul Gawande, Dr. BJ Miller, singer Melissa Etheridge and others have spoken.
+Its perspective ranges from culture, healthcare, design, business, technology to policy where notable individuals such as actress Taraji P. Henson, country music singer Tim McGraw, comedian Tig Notaro, Ricki Lake, actor Yvette Nicole Brown, style icon Stacy London, Bravo (American TV channel) reality host Andy Cohen, therapist Esther Perel, Dr. Atul Gawande, Dr. BJ Miller, singer Melissa Etheridge and others have spoken.